Potholes Supplemental Feed Route Summer Falls Pasco Basin Sweet Corn Harvest Columbia Basin Irrigation Project Canal

 Siphon construction Columbia Basin Irrigation Project Tunnel construction Columbia Basin Irrigation Project Canal construction Columbia Basin Irrigation Project

 An extensive system of canals and subsidiary “lateral” canals was designed to feed irrigation water throughout the region.
-The Main Canal runs south from Dry Falls Dam for 21 miles, and includes Billy Clapp Lake—a reservoir created behind Pinto Dam.
+The Main Canal runs south from Dry Falls Dam for 21 miles and includes Billy Clapp Lake—a reservoir created behind Pinto Dam.
 South of Pinto Dam the canal splits in two.
 The 88-mile West Canal runs through the Quincy Basin and south to the Frenchman hills.
 The 87-mile East Low Canal courses southward to Warden and then to near Scootenay Reservoir, where it divides into two branches—one of them ending near Eltopia and the other terminating at the Columbia River south of the White Bluffs, near Pasco.
 Most sections of these projects were completed by the mid-1950s.
 In all, more than 330 miles of major canals were supplemented by nearly 2,000 miles of lateral canals.

 Mr. and Mrs. Warren Clifford Pasco Irrigation Unit